rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 Use this configuration if your lambda handles responses to the _HTTP OPTIONS_ method with the [CORS protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-### Example of a CORS request/response handled by lambda's code
+### Example 2: CORS headers added by lambda handler

 This example has the same Lambda URL configuration as in the previous example: